-Homegrown cucumbers are easy to grow at home and make a delicious addition to salads.
-Nothing beats knowing your garden grown cucumbers are free from synthetic fertilizers and pesticides.
-So in this article, we show you how to grow cucumbers at home that will have you enjoying lots of fresh, crisp cucumbers all summer long.
+Homegrown cucumbers are easy to grow at home and make a delicious addition to salads, and sandwiches.
+Cucumbers are a delicious ready-to-eat healthy source of nutrition and nothing beats knowing your garden grown cucumbers are free from synthetic fertilizers and pesticides.
+So in this article, we show you how to grow cucumbers at home, from planting, growing and harvesting so you can enjoy fresh, crisp cucumbers all summer long.

-Believed to have originated in India, cucumbers are a summer fruiting annual vegetable.
-Their crisp and cool nature make them popular in summer salads and pickling varieties are a favorite for their extended shelf-life once they have been through the process of pickling.
+Cucumbers are believed to have originated in India and are grown as a summer fruiting annual vegetable (or rather a fruit).
+Their crisp and cool nature make them popular in summer salads and pickling varieties are a favorite for their extended shelf-life once pickled.

 Cucumbers are mostly identified as either ‘slicing’ or ‘pickling’ varieties.
-Among these, there are many varieties.
+And among them, there are many varieties.

 Slicing cucumbers are eaten fresh.
 They have smooth skin and grow 6 to 8 inches (15-20cm) long.

-The pickling variety is comparatively shorter in length at 2-4 inches (5-10cm) and has bumpy skin.
+The pickling variety of cucumbers are comparatively shorter in length at 2-4 inches (5-10cm) with bumpy skin.

 Both slicing and pickling cucumber varieties come in hybrid and open-pollinated types.